moynagb3/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is a repo for "The Data Scientist's Toolbox" course on courser
+This is a repo for "The Data Scientist's Toolbox" course on coursera